 As an electrical mechanic, your time will be spent on a factory floor in any variety of industries.
 You’ll assemble, test, repair, and install electrical parts and equipment.
 You will likely replace parts, generate cost estimates, and maintain records on all electrical equipment housed in the facility.

-Common To The Career
+Common to the Career

-Assembly & Installation
+Assembly and Installation

-Get An Education
+Get an Education

-Find an electrical trade school near you.
+Get started by finding an electrical trade school near you.